sourcegraph/about/handbook/support/jason-readme.md

 I write best and solve problems EARLY in the morning.
 Administrative tasks are easier for me in the afternoon when my brain is tired.

 ### How do you feel about getting messages after/outside of hours that are meant for you to see and respond to during active hours
 I have no problem with it at all.
-My notifications are off anyways when I'm not working anyways.
+My notifications are off when I'm not working anyways.

 ### How folks can best show up for us when we seem off (give space, ask if work is the right place for us to be today, etc)
 I have severe MDD with intense episodes.
 I've been effectively medicated for years but sometimes it still hits pretty hard.
 It means a lot when people ask me how I am.
-Getting the day off is sometimes necessary for me to process/bounce back, but I try not to do that, because sometimes it feels like work is the best medicine.
+Getting the day off is sometimes necessary for me to process/bounce back, but I try not to do that.
+Sometimes work is the best medicine.

 ### Things you are aware of that trigger anxious feelings/feelings of less than at work
-Receiving negative feedback in a private space is fine with me and welcome, but receiving negative feedback in a public space triggers a stress reaction/defense mechanism.
+Receiving negative feedback in a private space is fine with me, and welcome, but receiving negative feedback in a public space triggers a stress reaction/defense mechanism.

 ### Technical areas of knowledge
 Javascript/React/Node.js - Expert